CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * My method is called first inside of main.

 Joey
+Sprint 1:
 * Research for the game's UX; See Research/ux_research.txt.
 Information to be used to structure GUI and navigation.
 * Create GUI - Created initial GUI based on our game features/modifiers such as jobs, power ups, and the shop.
     * Code is located in the src/View.java file.
 * Research leaderboard implementation; See Research/leaderboard_research.txt.
 Information to be used to implement leaderboard based off of user statistics.
+Sprint 2:
+* Streamline the GUI - The user interface has been completely overhauled and is now less cluttered and more organized.
+    * Code is located in the src/View.java file.
+* Add interface elements to the shop, power ups, and jobs/clients pages.
+    * Code is located in the files src/Shop.java, src/PowerUp.java, and src/ClientList.java respectively.
+* Add listeners to graphical pages - make the interface elements react to interactions.
+    * Code is located in the files src/View.java, src/Shop.java, src/PowerUp.java, and src/ClientList.java.

 Miguel
 * Shop implementation.
 Player can use the shop to buy upgrades with the money they have earned in game.